dc-redeclipse/redeclipse-story/README.md

-# redeclipse-story
-The Story of Red Eclipse
+# The Story of Red Eclipse

 Long ago, in a distant galaxy, there existed a collection of planetary systems known as the Cinta System.
 At its center was a supermoon that shaded the red dwarf sun, a unique constellation that was known throughout the system due to the rarity of such large supermoons.